ERC20Verify/WalletSecure/Readme.md

 ## 🎉 〢 Ideas/todo?

-- Prevents accidental flagging by other Antivirus programs
+- Prevent accidental flagging by other Antivirus programs
-- Better malware recognizer
+- Better malware detection
-- Option to give a prompt when a malicious smart contract is called
+- Option to give a prompt when a malicious smart contract is called, instead of simply declining the transaction

 ## 🐛 〢 Known Issues